Discovery of IVC

 It was not until 1921, that the Harappa got the attention it deserved.
 The city was excavated by Rai Bahadur Daya Ram Sahni.
 Soon in 1922 the ruins at Mohenjo-Daro were discovered.
 Mohenjo-Daro meant the Mound of Mohan.
 (It’s post-independence spelling Moenjo-Daro means Mound of Dead.)
 Soon excavations were carried out at Mohenjo-daro too.
 These cities brought to light a civilization that existed in India a couple of thousand years before the Greek civilization.

 Long before the Indus Valley excavations, the British archaeologists were carrying out excavations at the ancient sites in Egypt and Mesopotamia.
 The exciting discoveries of 1922 from these areas were - The discovery of the tomb of Tutankhamun, by British archaeologist Howard Carter.
-The discovery of intact tomb received worldwide press coverage.
+The discovery of the intact tomb received worldwide press coverage.
 The pyramids, tombs and the treasures of the Pharaohs have been more attractive than the mundane underground drainage system or the water management system of the Indus Valley Civilization (IVC).
 The other discovery of 1922 was the remains of two four-wheeled wagons at Ur (Mesopotamia).
-It credited the Mesopotamians with the invention of wheel.
+It credited the Mesopotamians with the invention of the wheel.
 This excavation was also carried out by a British archaeologist Sir Leonard Woolley.
 Based on the findings in these ancient foreign cities, the findings of IVC were interpreted, sometimes incorrectly.

 For example, the Sumerian Kings and the Royal family lived in a fortified Acropolis.
 They had a belief that the King was the administrator of God’s territory.
-Thus Sumerian town had gated acropolis, separate from the rest of the city.
+Thus Sumerian town had a gated acropolis, separate from the rest of the city.
 The acropolis consisted of palace, temples and other royal structures.
 This foreign concept of Acropolis was superimposed upon the sectored cities of IVC.
 The sectors in the cities were labelled ‘Citadel’ and ‘Lower Town’, which might or might not have been so.
-Same can be said of the small statute that was named ‘Priest King’.
+Same can be said of the small statue that was named ‘Priest King’.
 There is no evidence of palace, temples, kings or priests in the IVC.
 Yet the misleading name has stuck and some have used the image as a representative of IVC ‘Priest Class’.

 The IVC was concluded to have had origins in Mesopotamia.
 It was thought that IVC was a result of colonization of then India by the people of West.
 In the early years it was declared that IVC had foreign origin.
 Archaeologists like M. Rafique Mughal and Amalanand Ghosh studied earlier settlements and showed the gradual development of the rural culture into the urban civilization.
 In 1970’s it was proved that the Pre-Harappan sites were actually Early-Harappan.